biotope/biotope-element/docs/index.md

 needs - be them integration with popular CMSs or developing amazing design-systems to be used anywere.

-`biotope-element` was developed using mostly vanilla web technologies and with the intention of being used for component development and not page assembly.
+`biotope-element` uses mostly vanilla web technologies and is built with the intention of being used for component development and not page assembly.
 This means we dedicate ourselves to making sure that page assembly libraries like React, Vue or Angular have the best possible experience when using our components.
-This also means that every piece of knowledge you have about HTMLElements is 100% valid and applicable when working with `biotope-element`.
+This also means that every piece of knowledge you have about HTMLElements is applicable when working with `biotope-element`.

-This documentation aims at showing you how `biotope-element` works and how to create components using it.
-It will also assume that you have no knowledge of what a Web Component is.
-This means we will explain some Web Component concepts as we go along but not all and certainly not to an unnecessary depth.
+This documentation shows you how `biotope-element` works and how to create components using it.
+It also assumes that you have no knowledge of what a Web Component is, which means we will explain some Web Component concepts as we go along but not all and certainly not to an unnecessary depth.
 You can read more about Web Components [here](https://www.webcomponents.org/introduction).

 ## Installation
 You can install the biotope element in your project using npm: